ROKMC1250/ROKMC1250.github.io/index.md

 ---

 <p>
   Hello!
 I'm a Deep Learning Engineer working at Telepix, a company dedicated to unlocking the potential of satellite imagery.
 I'm passionate about exploring the fascinating world of remote sensing and applying deep learning techniques to solve real-world challenges.
-My current research interests lie in flood prediction and pansharpening, where I strive to develop innovative solutions for a safer and more sustainable future.
 </p>